Tsangares/css_solaris/README.md

 4. Repeat until game ends

-**Note:** The voting channel is hidden from regular players and read-only for mods.
+**Note:** The voting channel is read-only for everyone (only the bot can post).
 All discussion and voting happens in the discussion thread.
-When someone votes, a public confirmation appears with a link to the vote tally (only mods can access the link).
+When someone votes, a public confirmation appears with a link to the vote tally that everyone can view.

 ### Testing with NPCs